purplecabbage/cordova-paramedic-OLD/README.md

-    CORDOVA-PLATFORM : the platform id, currently only supports 'ios' PLUGIN-PATH : the relative path to the plugin folder, expected to have a 'tests' folder MSECS : (optional) time in millisecs to wait for tests to pass|fail ( defaults to 10 minutes ) PORTNUM : (optional) port to use for posting results from emulator back to paramedic server --justbuild : (optional) just builds the project, without running the tests
+    CORDOVA-PLATFORM : the platform id, currently only supports 'ios' PLUGIN-PATH : the relative path to the plugin folder, expected to have a 'tests' folder : you may specify multiple --plugin flags and they will all be installed and tested MSECS : (optional) time in millisecs to wait for tests to pass|fail ( defaults to 10 minutes ) PORTNUM : (optional) port to use for posting results from emulator back to paramedic server --justbuild : (optional) just builds the project, without running the tests